a24lorie/Cloud-Arrow/README.md

   └─── S3Storage (Future *)
 ```

-The first step when using the library is to create an instance of one of the implementations above, let's
+When using the Cloud Arrow library the first step is to create an instance of one of the implementations above, let's
 see some examples

 ## Azure ADLSGen2

-To read and write from Azure ADLS Gen2 let's create an instance of ADLSStorage object providing the following arguments:
+To read and write from Azure ADLS Gen2 create an instance of ADLSStorage object providing the following arguments:

 1. **tentant_id***: (*Required*) - The Azure Tenant Id used in oauth flows
 2. **client_id***: (*Required*) - Service principal client id for authorizing requests